 There is no such thing as standard commercial lease agreement.
 Standardization only occurs where, for example, a shopping centre ensures that the bulk of the clauses contained in its lease are consistent among all of its commercial retail units (not its anchor tenants).

-shall attempt, in the rest of this paper, to explain some of the fundamental
+attempt, in the rest of this paper, to explain some of the fundamental areas of

-areas of a lease.
+a lease.
 I do not propose to go into any detail.
-Such details
+Such details should be reviewed

 A PRACTICAL GUIDE TO REVIEWING A COMMERCIAL LEASE

 Who is a landlord?
 Do they really own the property or are they a lessee under a ground lease, a partnership or limited partnership, or a shell company?
 If you are relying upon the landlord's covenant, then the landlord should be an entity of substance - what is the quality of the covenants?